Tung Chung line: Route description

 Unlike most other railway lines in the system, the Tung Chung line travels mostly above ground and spans a greater distance.
 The line shares its trackage with the Airport Express between Kowloon and Hong Kong, Tsing Yi and Tung Chung East and before diverging right before Tung Chung station.

-The line travels underground from Hong Kong station to Kowloon station across the harbour, then surfaces to the ground to reach Olympic station.
-Trains continue to travel above ground along the West Kowloon Expressway and stops at Nam Cheong station, followed by Lai King station on a viaduct.
-Thereafter the line crosses the Rambler Channel and stops at Tsing Yi station on Tsing Yi Island.
+The line travels underground from Hong Kong station to Kowloon station across Victoria Harbour, then surfaces to the ground to reach Olympic station.
+Trains continue to travel above ground along the West Kowloon Expressway and stop at Nam Cheong station, followed by Lai King station on a viaduct.
+Thereafter, the line crosses the Rambler Channel and stops at Tsing Yi station on Tsing Yi Island.

 Trains then enter a tunnel through the hills of the island and continues on the Tsing Ma Bridge and the Kap Shui Mun Bridge onto Lantau Island.
 The line continues along the North Lantau Expressway and stops at Sunny Bay before terminating at Tung Chung.
 The distance between the two stops is roughly 10 km and takes approximately 6 minutes to complete.

 Some outbound peak trains do not continue to Lantau but terminate at Tsing Yi station instead due to less passengers continuing towards Tung Chung and the capacity constraint of the Tsing Ma Bridge which only allows one train per track every two and a half minutes.